Theory tests have restarted in England, Scotland and Wales - find out what to expect when you take your test.

 DVSA has introduced social distancing measures and safety precautions at test centres.

-You are asked to consider ways to reduce risk such as not sitting opposite another person and wearing a face covering.
+You should consider ways to reduce risk, such as not sitting opposite another person and wearing a face covering.

 Test centres have introduced extra measures to keep you safe.